flexera-public/cbi-oi-kubecost-exporter/README.md

 -   `SHARE_TENANCY_COSTS` - a flag indicating whether to share tenancy costs among clusters
 -   `MULTIPLIER` - a multiplier to apply to the cost data
 -   `IDLE` - whether to include idle resources in the usage data. valid values are true or false.
+-   `IDLE_BY_NODE` - Idle allocations are created on a per node basis.
 -   `FILE_ROTATION` - whether to delete files generated during the previous month (or the month before the previous month if INCLUDE_PREVIOUS_MONTH is set to true).
 Valid values are true or false.
 -   `FILE_PATH` - the path where the CSV files are stored
 -   `INCLUDE_PREVIOUS_MONTH` - whether to include data from previous month to export process.
 Valid values are true or false.